Travel Guide Customize Your Trip

 Maha Shivaratri in Nepal

-Pashupatinath temple of Nepal is the biggest Shiva temple in Nepal.
-Devotees mostly visit Pashupatinath temple during Shivaratri as it is one of the biggest Shiva temples in the world.
-People sing songs and chant “OM Namah Shivay” and “Mahamritunjaya” during this day.
-Sadhus mediate and perform Tandav along with the celebration and worship to Lord Shiva.
-During the night people around the country light bonfire.
-Different Shivaratri program is hosted around the streets.
-Children are often dressed as Shiva and they perform different acts.
+Sadhus mediates and performs Tandav, the celebration and worship of Lord Shiva.
+During the night, people around the country light bonfires.
+Different Shivaratri programs are hosted around the streets.
+Children are often dressed as Shiva and perform other acts.
 A holy meal is distributed to everyone during this day.
-Shivaratri festival is celebrated as a festival of light over darkness.
+The Shivaratri festival is celebrated as a festival of light over darkness.

 Interested to Travel in Nepal?
 Make Free Inquiry !